How is COVID-19 Impacting the Future of Retail?

 It’s not like retail businesses could have anticipated the arrival and spread of COVID-19.
 Nor could it have been predicted that a pandemic might be the force that drives people online like never before.
 Yet, it is happening - especially in categories such as purchasing groceries online, which, up until now, has been slower to gain traction in certain markets.

 According to Nielsen, just 4% of grocery sales in the United States were made online in 2019.
 What will the future of retail and eCommerce look like post-pandemic?
-No one really knows, but we can ponder the possibilities based on what we’ve observed.
+No one really knows, but we can ponder the possibilities of digital transformation in retail 2020, based on what we’ve observed.

 We share our observations here in this post about what we expect to see happen in eCommerce and the brick and mortar retail industry.
 These businesses may find it necessary to change the course of their digital transformation journey as a result of the disrupting factors of the COVID-19 pandemic.
 And First Line stands ready to provide guidance about how retailers can prepare for the new realities of a post-pandemic world.